DillonBowen/redditintelligencetool/README.md

 -   `--limit`: Optional.
 Number of posts to analyze (default: 15).
 -   `--time-filter`: Optional.
 Only used when `--sort top` is provided.
 Choices are `all`, `day`, `hour`, `month`, `week`, `year` (default: `week`).
 -   `--output`: Optional.
 Output filename for CSV export.
 If provided, the report data will be saved to this CSV file.
+-   `--config`: Optional.
+Path to a configuration file containing Reddit credentials.
+Defaults to `config.ini` in the project root.
+-   `--demo`: Optional.
+Use built-in sample posts so you can try the CLI without Reddit credentials or network access.

 ### Examples